 The Chantry provides specialist care to support people with neurological conditions to optimise their health and wellbeing, maximise their independence and support their social and emotional needs.

-There is a huge range of support on offer, including long-term residential care, rehabilitative services to help people to improve or regain their abilities, and day services to enable people to remain independent at home.
+There is a huge range of support on offer, including long-term residential care and rehabilitative services to help people to improve or regain their abilities.

 Our expert teams provide ongoing care for people with both complex neurological conditions and support people through rehabilitation and end of life care.

 We work with each individual to ensure that care is tailored to their specific needs.
 Activities are specifically designed to reflect and encourage people’s interests and skills and we will do whatever we can to enable people to live a full and satisfying life, whether it’s an outing to the shops or someone to read to them, we do all we can to make it happen.

 Our teams of physiotherapists, occupational therapists, speech and language therapists, neuro-psychologists, consultants, nurses and social workers are a vital part of the personalised care that we provide.

 They support people to maintain or build strength, relearn skills or find new ways of doing things depending on their own goals and ambitions.